 And while those tracks are already a great bonus bridging the material back to Kraftwerk and forward to "Kapital", the second discs gives us 16 live versions from several places in Europe (some actually unknown, because the source material hasn't been labelled properly) and San Fransico, recorded between 1987 and 1992.

-Of course there are repetitions which can can a little too much when you listen to the whole thing, but on the other hand this random collection of sometimes a bit rough, but always actually listenable live documents is a great showcase of how Laibach have always taken their material into different directions on stage.
+Of course there are repetitions which can be a little too much when you listen to the whole thing, but on the other hand this random collection of sometimes a bit rough, but always actually listenable live documents is a great showcase of how Laibach have always taken their material into different directions on stage.
 Here they cultivate their military stomp, there they get almost funky.
 Here they add lines, even fall into Rock star tropes, there plays a harmonica.
 More Laibach live recordings - no matter from which era - always means more awesome shit to discover.
 So here you go!

 "Opus Dei" is an undisputably essential classic with an enormous cultural impact and influence, so if you don't own it yet - and even if you are the most casual Laibach fan that has ever lived: Now is the time!
 Es gibt ein Leben vor dem Tod!